-- 1. Each Member State and the Commission shall appoint a contact point for the implementation of this Regulation.
-The Commission and Member States shall involve these contact points on all issues related to the implementation of this Regulation. - 2.
+- 1. Each Member State and the Commission shall establish a contact point for the implementation of this Regulation.
+Member States and the Commission shall involve those contact points on all issues relating to the implementation of this Regulation. - 2.
 A secure and encrypted system shall be provided by the Commission to support direct cooperation and exchange of information between the contact points.

-Expert group on the screening of foreign direct investments
+Group of experts on the screening of foreign direct investments into the European Union The group of experts on the screening of foreign direct investments into the European Union providing advice and expertise to the Commission shall continue to discuss issues relating to the screening of foreign direct investments, share best practices and lessons learned, and exchange views on trends and issues of common concern relating to foreign direct investments.
+The Commission shall also consider seeking the advice of that group on systemic issues relating to the implementation of this Regulation.

-- The Commission is provided advice and expertise by the expert group on the screening of foreign direct investments into the European Union1. - 2.
-The group shall continue to discuss issues related to the screening of foreign direct investments, share best practices and lessons learned, exchange views on trends and issues of common concern related to foreign direct investments.
-The Commission shall also consider seeking advice of the group on systemic issues relating to the implementation of this Regulation. - 3.
-The discussions in the group shall be kept confidential.
+The discussions in that group shall be kept confidential.